 Christmas cake is an English tradition that began as plum porridge.
 People ate the porridge on Christmas Eve, using it to line their stomachs after a day of fasting.
 Soon dried fruit, spices and honey were added to the porridge mixture, and eventually, it turned into Christmas pudding.

 In the 16th century, oatmeal was removed from the original recipe, and butter, wheat flour and eggs were added.
 These ingredients helped hold the mixture together and in what resulted in a boiled plum cake.
 Richer families who had ovens began making fruit cakes with marzipan for Easter.
 For Christmas, they made a similar cake using seasonal dried fruit and spices; the spices represented the exotic eastern spices brought by the Wise Men.

-A simple fruit cake was made by poorer families, but again this would contain a bean and was given out to the guests, however the person who found this bean would be guardian angel to the family for a year.
+A simple fruit cake was made by poorer families, but again this would contain a bean and be given out to the guests, however, the person who found this bean would be a guardian angel to the family for a year.

-Twelfth Night began to regain popularity in the late 1700’s until approximately 1834, when the focus started to shift to the Christmas festivities.
-Over the years people became less inclindedto celebrate TwelfthNight.
+Twelfth Night began to regain popularity in the late 1700s until approximately 1834 when the focus started to shift to the Christmas festivities.
+Over the years people became less inclined to celebrate TwelfthNight.
 This left the bakers who made the cakes with boxes full of decorations for the cakes.
-So that they would notlose money they began to make the fruit cakes again, but now they decorated them with winter snow scenes.
-They then sold them for Christmas parties; hence our modern day Christmas cake.
+So that they would not lose money they began to make the fruit cakes again, but now they decorated them with winter snow scenes.
+They then sold them for Christmas parties; hence our modern-day Christmas cake.